 - What is the inspiration behind my work?

 Galleries looking for artists aren’t just doing so out of the goodness of their hearts; they are also in business to make money.
 Being represented by an art gallery means paying out a commission on all sales.
 Most artists feel that selling their work is much more difficult than creating it, so they’re fine with this trade off.
 Make sure you’re okay with sharing 50% of the sale price of your pieces before submitting your art gallery applications.

-If you’re trying to get your art into an art gallery, you need to be active in the art community so that art galleries looking for new artists get you on their radar.
-Read on to learn how to do that.
+If you’re trying to get your work into galleries seeking artists, you need to be active in the art community so that art galleries looking for new artists get you on their radar.
+Read on to learn how to do just that.

 Take note of the work you’re seeing in galleries, especially your art gallery choices that you’d really love to see your work in.
 Certain galleries and curators may have a specific taste or favor a certain style in the work they select.
 It’s okay to ask what they are looking for, but don’t worry about changing your work to cater to one subjective opinion.
 Focus on finding a good fit for your existing work.

 No venue is too small!
 If you’re trying to get your art in a gallery, smaller exhibitions are a great stepping stone, and easier to get into.
 Even a tiny coffee shop displaying your best pieces is something to add to your CV and an invite event to send to prospective gallery directors.
 Print out an invitation with a photo of your work on it and mail it to the right people.

-Having an online art portfolio is essential when it comes to marketing yourself and targeting art galleries seeking new artists.
+Having an online art portfolio is essential when it comes to marketing yourself and submitting art to galleries seeking new artists.
 It’s a great platform to showcase your work—think of it as a gallery of your own, curated by you.
-Try these tips:

-It’s super easy to create your site using an online portfolio platform like Format.
+It’s super easy to create your site using an online portfolio website platform like Format.
 (Bonus: you can always try Format free for two weeks so you can experiment with layout designs and see if it works for you.)

 Even better?
 You can monetize your website so you can sell prints directly, building your brand in the art community and making a little cash on the side.
 You don’t even need art galleries to sell your art; while you’re preparing your art submissions for art galleries looking for new artists, you can also sell work on your website!

-A great place to find open calls for artist submissions is through your municipal arts council, like the Toronto Art Council opportunities page, for example, if you happen to be located in Toronto.
-Provincial, state and federal arts councils also provide an online network for finding opportunities and resources for all kinds of artists.
+A great place to find open calls for artist submissions is through your municipal arts council.
+Provincial, state and federal arts councils also provide an online network for finding opportunities and resources to get your art exhibited.

 Purchasing the supplies you need to create your art as well as display and transport it properly for every exhibition can add up.
 You may also apply for art council grant programs to help you fund and fuel local creative projects.
 (Here are some tips on how to write a better artist grant application.)

-Online competitions are also a great way to get more exposure and impress curators from art galleries looking for new artists.
+Online competitions are another great way to get more exposure while you’re figuring out how to get an art show of your pieces.
 They’re often free to enter and you could win a hefty cash prize.
 See what competitions and showcases you qualify for.

 Work that elevator pitch if you want to start selling art galleries on your work.
 You should be able to talk about your art, your inspiration, and your themes freely and with pride—and convey the key selling points in 30 seconds or less.